 Who do you call when the microphone that has been working minutes before suddenly dies on you?

 Radio broadcast engineers handle all technical issues revolving around the broadcast equipment.

-It may include installing new systems and performing preventive maintenance on existing hardware to minimize failures.
+They install new systems and perform preventive maintenance on existing hardware to minimize failures.

 And when the problems arise, the engineer must troubleshoot and solve them quickly.

 It's one of the key jobs at big commercial radio stations with fewer career opportunities available at smaller stations.

 Time is of the essence in such situations—because when the broadcast is down, the station listeners may tune in to competing stations.